near/docs/docs/tutorials/contracts/crossword/crossword.md

 ## Call the contract methods

-Let's first call the method that's view-only:
+Now that our contract has been deployed, let's call the method that's view-only:

     near view crossword.friend.testnet get_puzzle_number